Belthasaran/rhplay/README.md

 # Purpose of this Program
 This program assists with managing and launching SMW Romhack files by automating download, patching, local file management.

-A searchable database is provided, allowing any hack in the database to be automatically patched and loaded into RetroArch or consoles  on demand - by searching and specifying the patch number.
+A searchable cache database is provided, allowing any hack in the database to be automatically downloaded, patched and loaded into RetroArch or consoles  on demand - by searching and specifying the patch number.

 The database collected allows automating operations such as "Choose and launch a random game from the collection based on criteria X, Y, and Z"